Apps Like MyFitnessPal Free Version (2026)

 Bottom Line

-For MyFitnessPal Free alternatives, install Cronometer Free if your priority is data accuracy and macro depth.
-Install PlateLens Free if your priority is logging speed and AI photo accuracy.
+For MyFitnessPal Free alternatives, install PlateLens Free if you just want to open the app and log fast — dual logging by photo, hand, or barcode over a large official-aligned database, without MFP’s expanding paywall.
+Install Cronometer Free if your priority is free data depth and micronutrients.
 Install Lose It!
 Free if you want a similar mainstream experience with less clutter.

 Most users who switch from MyFitnessPal report higher satisfaction at 30 days.
 The MFP fatigue is real and addressable.